nepi-engine/nepi_setup/NEPI_DOCKER_DEMO_SETUP.md

     nepistart

 The start script will let you know if the installed NEPI Image started successfully.

+**NOTE** Newly installed NEPI Docker Images may take several attempts to start successfully the first time after installation.
+Try running several times if it fails

 **NOTE:** If you encounter any issues starting and running the NEPI Software container, see the debugging steps in the "NEPI Docker Debugging" section at the end of this document.